jaredquinn/esphome-wx/README.md

 **Support of this device is a work in progress.**

 * Touch screen is not currently working.
-* Display is working, using a component that is included in this repository.
+* Display is working, using a component that is included in this repository (forked and maintained for latest esphome).

 # Building the display